265: The CFG Language

 (list x y)))(2 5)

-In this example, the forward control flow passes through the finally CFG term before it reaches the do block.
-The procedure expression is evaluated in the environment where x is bound to 1 and y is bound to 2.
-The tail call to e lets the control flow continue with the halt CFG term, from where it flows backward.
-The backward control flow passes through the do CFG term before the (+ x 3) is evaluated and the return variable y is bound to the result 5.
+In this example, the forward control flow passes through the defer CFG term before it reaches the branch block.
+The expression is evaluated in the environment where x is bound to 1 and y is bound to 2.
+The tail call to e lets the control flow continue with the empty return CFG term, from where it flows backward.
+The backward control flow passes through the branch CFG term before the defer expression is evaluated.
+It invokes finish with the result of (+ x 3), and the corresponding CFG term binds the CFG variable y to that result, 5.

 (let ([x 1] [y 2])